PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-12 05:56:41
+Last updated: 2024-04-12 05:57:14
-Random Quote: Miss Addams, you sadly had a very interesting educational journey.
-Eight schools in five years. - Larissa Weems
+Random Quote: Anything sounds weird, if you say it a  undred times.
+Bowl.
+Bowl.
+Bowl... - Ted Mosby